Best Things to Do in Central America

 Location: Near San Ignacio, Cayo District

-Price: We recommend joining a guided tour to spot the best place to dive in and follow precautionary measures for your safety and it will cost you around $100.
+Price: We recommend joining a guided tour to spot the best place to dive in and follow preventive measures for your safety and it will cost you around $100.
 Otherwise, if you are a professional diver, you can make it alone and you will still have much fun.

 Heading to Actun Tunichil Muknal?